Lau-Lab/splat/README.md

 protein translocation and turnover rates in vivo.
 This repository provides a workflow to process tandem mass tag (TMT) and stable isotopic labeling by amino acids in cell culture (SILAC) mass spectrometry data generated in SPLAT experiments.
 The SPLAT method is described in detail in our preprint.
-Please see the Documentations for more information.
+Please see the [Documentation](https://lau-lab.github.io/splat) page for more information.

 ## Installation